itzg/docker-minecraft-docs/docs/java/configuration/index.md

 ### Server port

+!!! warning

-> **WARNING:** only change this value if you know what you're doing.
+    Only change this value if you know what you're doing.
 It is only needed when using host networking and it is rare that host networking should be used.
 Use `-p` port mappings instead.

 If you must, the server port can be set like: